 Great love, a carefree life, true friendship...all are elements humans cherish as they seek happiness.
 But where does happiness reside?
 Why can't we ever get enough of it?
 And why can't we hold on to happiness forever?

-Beginning in late September 2017, the new BODY WORLDS museum at Altes Hallenbad will explore these and other questions in an all-new exhibition.
-Not only will the museum address human anatomy, organ functions and questions about health, but also the anatomy of human happiness.
+The BODY WORLDS Museum at Altes Hallenbad explores these and other questions in an all-new exhibition.
+Not only will the museum address anatomy, organ functions and questions about health, but also the anatomy of anatomy of happiness.

 According to curator Dr. Angelina Whalley, "Happiness resides within us, our bodies are the control center of our happiness, so to speak.
 On the one hand, a feeling of happiness is the result of certain neurotransmitters and hormones being released by the body.
 On the other hand, we experience these feelings of happiness with our bodies.
 Both happiness and a lack thereof immediately affect our bodies, too.
 If you are happy with yourself and your life, you will be sick less often, and are likely to live longer," says physician Dr. Whalley.
 "Our body is the center of our experience of self and of the world; it is the workshop where we fabricate our most elevated thoughts and deepest feelings, and it is a source of pleasure as well as pain," she added.